Frequent Questions on Workers’ Compensation, Motor Vehicle Accidents, Construction Accidents, and More

 How Do I Verify My Employer Has Workers’ Compensation Insurance?

-An injured worker can always contact the Massachusetts Department of Industrial Accidents to check if their employer has an active workers’ compensation insurance policy.
+Employers are required by law to post a notice identifying their workers' compensation insurance company somewhere in the work place.
+If a notice is not posted or cannot be found, you should ask your employer.
+If your employer refuses to tell you who their insurance company is, you can always contact the Massachusetts Department of Industrial Accidents to check if their employer has an active workers’ compensation insurance policy.
 The DIA’s website also has a search engine that allows workers to verify workers’ compensation insurance coverage for employers operating in Massachusetts.
 However, the search engine results are not always up to date, so we always recommend contacting the DIA or a Massachusetts workers’ compensation attorney to confirm that your employer has the proper insurance.

 What If Your Employer Does Not Have Workers’ Compensation Insurance?